ipld/ipld/selectors/selectors.md

 ## In implementation, whenever evaluation reaches an ExploreRecursiveEdge marker
 ## in the recursion sequence's Selector tree, the implementation logically
 ## produces another new Selector which is a copy of the original
-## ExploreRecursive selector, but with a decremented maxDepth parameter, and
+## ExploreRecursive selector, but with a decremented depth parameter for limit
-## continues evaluation thusly.
+## (if limit is of type depth), and continues evaluation thusly.
 ##
 ## It is not valid for an ExploreRecursive selector's sequence to contain
 ## no instances of ExploreRecursiveEdge; it *is* valid for it to contain